This article was reviewed by the YOUCANIC editorial team.

 Keyless Access System

 When the key light illuminates, the keyless access system is not functioning properly, or the key is not recognized.
-Try locking and unlocking the car one more time, then try to start it.
+Try locking and unlocking the car again, then try to start it.

 Electronic Stabilization Control ESC

 ESC’s main purpose is to prevent your Audi slip.
-If the light is flashing while driving, the system tries to prevent the wheel from slipping.
+The system tries to prevent the wheel from slipping if the light flashes while driving.
 During cornering, the ESC system stabilizes the car if the vehicle slips than desired.

 When driving on loose or slippery roads, the ESC system assists the driver in maintaining road traction.
 If the indicator light illuminates, it indicates a problem with the ESC system.